dkvz/dkvz-blog-backend/README.md

 - [x] Does encoding actually work with the JSON endpoints?
 - [x] Should use a Logger instead of println! inside of StatsService, I should be able to use the log crate.
 - [x] The Query struct doesn't need to get vectors, we could give slices of arrays instead.
-- [ ] Do shorts get inserted with content NULL or empty string?
 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.